Baal Shem Tov: Legacy

 The doctrine's second and more important result is that man forms a connecting link between the Creator and creation through his oneness with God.
-Thus, slightly modifying the Bible verse, Habbakuk 2: Israel is quoted, "The righteous can vivify by his faith."
+Thus, slightly modifying the Bible verse Habbakuk 2:, Israel is quoted as saying, "The righteous can vivify by his faith."
 His followers enlarged upon this idea and consistently deduced from it the source of divine mercy, blessings, and life; therefore, one may partake of God's mercy if one loves him.

-On the opposite side of the coin, Israel is said to have warned his followers that "Amalek is still alive today ...
-Every time you experience a worry or doubt about how God is running the world—that's Amalek launching an attack against your soul.
-We must wipe Amalek out of our hearts whenever—and wherever—he attacks so that we can serve God with complete joy."

 It may be said of Hasidism that there is no other Jewish sect in which the founder is as crucial as his doctrines.
 Israel himself is still the real center for the Hasidim; his teachings have almost sunk into oblivion.
-As Solomon Schechter ("Studies in Judaism," p.
-4) observes: "To the Hasidim, Baal-Shem ... was the incarnation of a theory, and his whole life the revelation of a system."
+Solomon Schechter observed that Hasidim view Baal Shem as "the incarnation of a theory, and his whole life the revelation of a system."

-Chapin and Weinstock contend that the Besht was essentially the right person, in the right place, at the right time.
-The 18th century Podolia was ideal for fostering a sea change in Jewish thinking.
-It had been depopulated one generation earlier due to the pogroms of the Khmelnytsky Uprising.
+Chapin and Weinstock contend that the Besht was essentially the right person in the right place at the right time.
+18th-century Podolia was ideal for fostering a sea change in Jewish thinking.
+It had been depopulated a generation earlier due to the pogroms of the Khmelnytsky uprising.
 The Ottoman occupation of Podolia occurred within Israel's lifetime, and along with it, the influence within this frontier territory of Sabbatai Zevi and his latter-day spiritual descendants such as Chaim Malach and Jacob Frank.
 Once the Magnates of Poland and Lithuania regained control of Podolia, it underwent an economic boom.
 The Magnates valued the financial benefits the Jews provided and encouraged Jewish resettlement to help protect the frontier from future invasions.
 Thus, the Jewish community itself was essentially starting over.

 Notable students

-The Baal Shem Tov directly imparted his teachings to his students, some of whom founded dynasties.
+His students, some of whom founded dynasties, include the following.